Economy of India: Overcriminalisation

+Literacy rates

 University of Calcutta, established in 1857, was the first multidisciplinary and secular Western-style institution in Asia.

 India has made progress in increasing the primary education attendance rate and expanding literacy to approximately three-fourths of the population.
 India's literacy rate had grown from 52.2% in 1991 to 74.04% in 2011.
 The right to education at the elementary level has been made one of the fundamental rights under the Eighty-Sixth Amendment of 2002, and legislation has been enacted to further the objective of providing free education to all children.
 However, the literacy rate of 74% is lower than the worldwide average, and the country suffers from a high drop-out rate.
 Literacy rates and educational opportunities vary by region, gender, urban and rural areas, and among different social groups.